-Under the California Continuum of Care Reform, FFAs are expected to increase access to mental health services for the youth in their foster care programs.
+Under the California Continuum of Care Reform, foster family agencies (FFAs) are expected to increase access to mental health services for the children and youth in their foster care programs.
 Walden contracts directly with San Bernardino and Riverside Counties to provide specialty mental health services to Walden youth in their care in those counties.
 The clinics provide medication management, therapy, rehabilitation, and other appropriate services.
 Children and youth in need of mental health services in Walden's other districts are referred to trusted community partners.